Sending Guaranteed Messages

 Related Samples

-For examples of how to publish and receive Guaranteed messages, refer to the simpleFlowToQueue sample for the Java, Java RTO, C, and .NET APIs, and the QueueProducer sample for the JavaScript and Node.js APIs.
+For examples of how to publish and receive Guaranteed messages, see the simpleFlowToQueue sample for the Java RTO, C, and .NET APIs, and the QueueProducer sample for the JavaScript and Node.js APIs.

 Blocking and Non-Blocking Network I/O in the Java RTO, C, and .NET APIs